Meandering Through Time

 0 Comments

-At the beginning of February in 1692 in the village of Salam in Massachusetts William Griggs, the village doctor, came to the conclusion that a number of girls, including the daughter of the Samuel Parris the villages preacher, were ill because they were bewitched.
+At the beginning of February in 1692 in the village of Salam in Massachusetts, William Griggs, the village doctor, came to the conclusion that a number of girls, including the daughter of Samuel Parris, the villages preacher, became ill because they were bewitched.

 Picture